O Crime do Padre Amaro

-O Crime do Padre Amaro ("The Crime of Father Amaro"), subtitled 'Scenes of Religious Life', is a novel by the 19th-century Portuguese writer José Maria de Eça de Queiroz.
+O Crime do Padre Amaro: cenas da vida devota (published in translations as The Crime of Father Amaro: Scenes from the Religious Life or The Sin of Father Amaro), is a novel by the 19th-century Portuguese writer José Maria de Eça de Queiroz.
 It was first published in 1875 to great controversy.

 Background

 Eça finished the first draft of this novel in 1875.
 He sent it to some friends who ran a literary magazine, with the request that they return the proofs so he could edit them.
 However, they began to serialise the story without allowing him to see the proofs.
 He subsequently revised the novel and submitted it to a publisher in 1876 but it was barely noticed by the public.
 Eça then wrote Cousin Bazilio, returning to The Crime of Father Amaro only after the publication of Cousin Bazilio in 1878.
 The third version involved an extensive rewrite and was described by Eça as "an entirely new novel".